-A illustration of the model system is provided in Fig. 1a, and the schematic energy diagrams for the model system are depicted in panels (b) and (c).
-We consider a model photoinduced ET system that is coupled to a single-mode cavity at the Tavis-Cummings (TC) level of approximation.
-A relevant photoinduced ET system example is CdSe nanoplatelets (NPLs) as the photoinduced charge transfer donor molecules and organic molecules (such as viologen molecules) as the charge acceptor.
-The CdSe NPLs and viologen molecules outside the cavity have been previously synthesized and reported in the literature, 66 and the photoinduced charge transfer kinetics have also been investigated.
-We consider each donor to be coupled to an acceptor molecule through chemically local electronic coupling $V{\rm DA}$ .
-We further consider that the cavity mode couples collectively to a total of N donor-acceptor molecule pairs, through the transition dipole of the donor (CdSe NPL), which has been accomplished in our recent experimental work.
-67-70 The lightmatter interactions, as opposed to the electronic coupling, are highly non-local between the cavity mode and N molecules.
+We consider a model photoinduced ET system that is coupled to a single mode cavity at the Tavis-Cummings level of approximation.
+In particular, we consider the CdSe Nanoplatelet (NPL) as the photoinduced charge transfer donor molecule, and organic molecules (such as viologen molecules) as the charge acceptor.
+The CdSe NPL and viologen molecules outside the cavity have been previously synthesized and reported in the literature61, and the photoinduced charge transfer kinetics have also been investigated.
+We consider each donor is electronically coupled to the acceptor molecule through chemically local electronic coupling V{DA} .
+We further consider that the cavity mode will couple collectively to a total of N of the donor (CdSe NPL), which has been accomplished in our recent experimental work.^{62-65} The lightmatter interactions, as opposed to the electronic coupling, are highly non-local between the cavity mode and N molecules.
+A schematic illustration of the model system is provided in Fig. 1a, and the energy diagram for the model systems are depicted in panels (b)-(c).